nathreed/lightcontrol/README.md

 lightcontrol
 ============

 The setup I use to control 8 outlets from my Raspberry Pi.

+Licensed under the MIT License.

 Rewritten from the ground up: Instead of using Python CGI scripts, I now use a node.js server and websockets to communicate with the webpage.
 This has an added bonus of being easily state-aware and having all devices viewing the webpage show the same thing.